Externships – In Absentia Status

 - Violet Iris will be In-House for Summer, at VA San Jose for Fall 1, VA Portland for Fall 2, In-House for Spring 1 and at VA Miami for Spring 2.
 She will be considered In Absentia status for the Spring semester.

-As long as you are out of the immediate Bay Area (that is, NOT is Alameda, Contra Costa, Santa Clara, San Mateo, San Francisco, Marin, and Solano counties) for any combination of two rotations during fall and spring only (summer excluded), you will qualify for In Absentia status.
-If this is the case, you will be billed for approximately 15% of tuition and fees, EXCLUDING professional degree fees, for the semester in which you qualify for In Absentia.
-In Absentia does not apply to professional degree fees.
+As long as you are out of the immediate Bay Area (that is, NOT is Alameda, Contra Costa, Santa Clara, San Mateo, San Francisco, Marin, and Solano counties) for any combination of two rotations during fall and spring only (summer excluded), you will qualify for In absentia status.